gaowanliang/OneDriveShareLinkPushAria2/README.md

 # Note
 Before you use it, clone the whole project with `git clone https://github.com/gaowanliang/OneDriveShareLinkPushAria2.git` to use it. havepassword.py depends on main.py, if you want to use the version that requires a password If you want to use a version that requires a password, you need to `pip install pyppeteer`

+The basic functions of this program have been realized.
+For a long time, if the software is not unusable, it will not be maintained.
+If there is a running problem, please bring a download link when raising the issue.
+The bug type issue that does not provide a download link will not be solved.